 Cover Files.
 We prefer to have application files in their most flexible form for covers if you are using Photoshop or InDesign, retaining layers if that applies to your program and file.
 For other applications we find that PDFs work best.

 If you send application files, be sure to include all fonts and images used in the files.
 The good layout programs have a "package for printer" function which will gather all necessary fonts and images together to make this easy for you.

 Childrens Books and the US

 As of August 14, 2009 the CPSIA requires that all childrens books be marked with information that will support a recall activity if lead is detected in the product.
 This information should include manufacturer, batch (as in first printing, second printing, etc), and date of manufacture.
-Unless you prefer an alternative labeling that meets the requirements, we will add labeling in the following style on the copyright page of your book:
+We suggest the following type of labeling, but it's up to you

 For file submission standards, visit

 Dyn 1 - ver 188.8.131.52 © 1997 - 2015